christinerose/gibbr.org/blog/hillingar/index.md

 We used the DSL to write derivations for software, which describes how to build said software with inputs components and a build script.
 This Nix expression is then 'instantiated' to create 'store derivations' (`.drv` files), which is the low level representation of how to build a single component.
-This store derivation is 'realised' into a built artefact.
+This store derivation is 'realised' into a built artefact, hereafter referred to as 'building'.
-Note that most nix tooling does these two steps at once.

-Possibly the simplest Nix derivation uses bash to create a single file containing `Hello, World!'^[[Scrive Nix Workshop - Raw Derivation](https://scrive.github.io/nix-workshop/04-derivations/04-raw-derivation.html#raw-derivation)]:
+Possibly the simplest Nix derivation uses bash to create a single file containing `Hello, World!`:
 ```nix
 { pkgs ? import <nixpkgs> {  } }: